Review Of The Month: The Booker's review

 What we got – Super long and a little dry

-With water - Pretty obvious but the diluting of the bourbon reduces the finish from to medium to long
+With water - Pretty obvious but the diluting of the bourbon reduces the finish from to long to medium

 What they say we should get - Long and full; perfect for easy going sipping